detachedsoul/apartment-rental-system/README.md

 - Made the view properties functionality for property owners and logout functionality.

-- Made the contact form functionality
+- Made the contact form functionality.

-- Made the view total owned properties and tenants feature for the admin index page, and also the view tenants table for the tenants page in the admin dashboard
+- Made the view total owned properties and tenants feature for the admin index page, and also the view tenants table for the tenants page in the admin dashboard.

+- Made the update profile picture feature.